 3. Ignoring Staff Training

 Staff is the face of any restaurant business and restaurant managers are responsible for this face.
 If they fail to train the staff right, it will reflect in their performance and leave the customer dissatisfied.
 Restaurant staff has to interact with guests for table bookings, orders and feedback.
 If the staff fails to treat customers right, they are most likely to post negative reviews about your restaurant on social media and cause severe damage to the brand reputation.

-Restaurant managers need to ensure that the staff is thoroughly trained about the rules of conduct while dealing with customers.
+Restaurant managers need to ensure that the staff is thoroughly trained in the rules of conduct while dealing with customers.
 Only by being polite and patient, your staff can gauge customer expectations and ensure the personalization of services.
 Also, when you keep your staff abreast of your signature dishes, new cuisines and special offerings, they can put their point across convincingly.

 4. Lack of Online Marketing

 “Victorian mirrors, white tables, floral cups, ACs, refrigerators, microwaves, at Vintage 31, New Delhi — to be disposed of.
 If you know of anyone who would like to buy these, please let me know.”
 Restaurateur Vimi Singh to Economic Times.

 Vimi Singh had to shut down her restaurant business in Mehar Chand Market, New Delhi within one and a half years.
 She started this restaurant project with her husband but failed in garnering enough followers.
 The couple was spending about one lakh in the restaurant business every month but never made enough profit to sustain for long.
 She also went ahead to say, “We wouldn’t advise anyone to enter the restaurant business in India.”